 Another significant, but often overlooked, feature of the platform is 24/7 clinician access to a library of previously underused resources, such as reference tools and calculators.

 The same mobile infrastructure supports hospital-provided tablets or personal devices brought from home for patient engagement.
-For elective procedures, such as lumbar spine surgery, Geisinger provides patients with a tablet a couple of weeks prior to surgery and for 90 days following surgery.
+The devices can be given to patients prior to procedures or during stays.

 Geisinger’s improvements have transformed the patient experience, as well as the end-user experience of its clinicians.
 The key to this successful transformation lies in how the organization leverages mobile solutions to create a frictionless work environment that enables staff and physicians to focus on delivering care — rather than being distracted by complex technologies or clunky user interfaces.